 Are you thinking about studying abroad?
 However, you have no idea which universities or courses are appropriate for you!
 Take a look at our Course Finder, which is powered by AI.
 Fill in the blanks and let AI compare your selections to millions of others. a few data points, and there you have it!
 You come across just what you’re looking for.
 Allowing you to save hours of research in a matter of seconds

-With the establishment of the new laws, Indian students will now have the opportunity of obtaining a two-year work permit upon the completion of their degree thus opening up avenues for permanent settlement in the country.
+With the establishment of the new laws, Nigerian students will now have the opportunity of obtaining a two-year work permit upon the completion of their degree thus opening up avenues for permanent settlement in the country.
 There are immense prospects for a lucrative career after you study in UK.
 So, you must engage effectively with your course and stay on the lookout for good career opportunities!

 Yes, you can study in UK without IELTS!
 The alternatives to IELTS might include online interviews held by the university or a major in English and high school certification.
-These might not be applicable for all universities but certain universities do offer this provision.
-Some of the universities that provide this route include the University of East Anglia, University of Bristol, London Southbank University, Brunel University among others.
+These might not be applicable to all universities but certain universities do offer this provision.
+Some of the universities that provide this route include the University of East Anglia, University of Bristol, London Southbank University, and Brunel University among others.